haskellcats/semantic-editor-combinators/README.md

   with other things.
 - The tag "semantic" comes from their ability to not only modify a data structure but to make modifications based on a view of the structure.
-This sort of view is what Conal calls the semantic value.
+This sort of view is what Conal calls the semantic value, or tangible value.
 By contrast the actual structure is called the syntactic value.

 "Functional references" is an earlier name for this technique.